 Successful completion of the PN articulation track will allow the student to apply for acceptance into the second year of the associate degree nursing (ADN) program.
-The continuing PN graduates must take a transition course for admission into the ADN program.
+The continuing PN graduates must meet the requirements and take a transition course for admission into the ADN program.